Rustin170506/IELTS/src/speaking/Cambly.md

 Some people may be more productive than others in completing tasks due to their time management skills, focus, and motivation.
 They may have a clear plan and prioritize their work effectively.
 Others may be more easily distracted or lack the necessary skills to complete tasks efficiently.

+## 2024-08-14

+### Describe a tourist attraction that very few people visit but you think is interesting

+You should say:

+What the place is?
+What people can see there?
+Why only very few people visit there?
+And explain why you think it is interesting?

+One of the most remote and rarely visited places is the Kekexili region in Northwest China.
+This area is a vast, high-altitude plateau located in the Tibetan Plateau, known for its extreme isolation and harsh environment.

+In Kekexili, visitors would experience a breathtaking and desolate landscape.
+It is home to rare wildlife, such as the Tibetan antelope and wild yaks.
+It offers a unique view of nature.

+The low number of visitors is mainly due to its extreme conditions.
+The altitude is very high, leading to thin air and harsh weather, with temperatures dropping significantly.
+Strict regulations to protect the environment and wildlife also limit access to the region.

+Kekexili is fascinating because it’s one of the most untouched places in the world.
+Its tough conditions help keep the land and animals in their natural state, giving a rare chance to see nature in its purest form.

+### Follow-up questions:

+Why do people visit tourist attractions?

+People visit tourist attractions for various reasons, such as experiencing new cultures, learning about history, and enjoying natural beauty.
+Tourist attractions offer unique experiences and opportunities to explore different places and activities.

+What makes a tourist attraction famous?

+Tourist attractions become popular for many reasons, like their history, natural beauty, or cultural value.
+Sometimes, they get attention through word of mouth, media, or advertising.

+Do local people like to visit local tourist attractions?

+Yes, local people often enjoy visiting local tourist attractions to learn more about their own culture and history.
+They may also take pride in showcasing their hometown to visitors and supporting local businesses.

+Do you think tourism causes environmental damage?

+Tourism can have both positive and negative impacts on the environment.
+While it can bring economic benefits and raise awareness about conservation, it can also lead to pollution and overdevelopment.

+How can people prevent the environmental damage caused by tourism?

+People can help prevent environmental damage caused by tourism by being responsible travelers.
+This includes respecting local customs and wildlife, reducing waste, and supporting sustainable tourism practices.

+Should all tourist attractions be free to the public?

+Not all tourist attractions should be free to the public, as they require maintenance and resources to preserve them.
+Charging an entrance fee can help fund conservation efforts and protect the site for future generations.